Measurement Clarity

 Measurement is important in any organization.
 As Peter Drucker famously said, “If you can’t measure it, you can’t manage it.”
 But in conventionally managed organizations, too often the model of “successful work” involves physical presence—a team member needs to be in a certain building in order to be “at work.”

-In short: TeamOps treats “work” as a verb, not a noun.
+In short: TeamOps treats “work” defines work as something we do, not somewhere we go.

 Action tenets of measurement clarity, including real-world examples of each, are below.